Martin Bundi

 Martin Bundi (19 October 1932 – 1 January 2020) was a Swiss historian and politician.
 He was a member of the Swiss National Council from 1975 to 1995 and was the chamber’s President in 1985 and 1986.
 He was a native of the Canton of Grisons and a longtime member of the Social Democratic Party.

 Prior to his political career, he was a teacher who conducted research of the history of Grisons and the Rhaetian Alps.
 He was also active in the preservation of the Rhaeto-Romance language.

 Biography

 Bundi was born in Sagogn in the Canton of Grisons on 19 October 1932.
-He earned a doctorate at the University of Zürich in 1963 and became a teacher at the Graubünden Teacher Training Collegein Chur.
+He earned a doctorate at the University of Zürich in 1963 and became a teacher at the Graubünden Teacher Training College in Chur.
 He became the deputy director of the college in 1967.

 In 1972, Bundi was elected to the municipal council of Chur where he served until 1975.